ChichoRD/Unity-ScriptableObjects-Dialogue-System/README.md

    Thus it makes the object a controller for a Dialogue, you may have various of these around your scene, one for each NPC is recommended.

    Various settings of these added components can be adjusted, but the system only requires to have the DialogueUI component fiels filed.
+A prefab for a Dialogue Box is contained in /Prefabs/Text Box

 DialogueObject:
    On your project assets folder create a new one for your dialogues.